 The Geriatrician’s Scalpel: Pharmacological Debridement

-Got an elderly patient on lots of medications?
-This MiniGEM provides an introduction to polypharmacy, prescribing cascades, and rational prescribing in the elderly.
+Got a patient with more medications than they can swallow?
+This Mini-GEM provides an introduction to polypharmacy, prescribing cascades, and rational prescribing in the elderly.

 Focused Assessment Following a Fall on the Ward

 This Mini-GEM outlines the important things to consider when you’ve been asked to assess a patient who has had a fall on the ward.